-So, how do you get from hopeful medical school applicant to top hospital consultant or GP on £120k?
+So, how do you get from hopeful medical school applicant to top hospital consultant or become a GP on £120k?
 Well, the first thing to say is that getting a medical degree is just the beginning of medical education.
 Training continues for years after graduation and ultimately culminates in your appointment as a hospital consultant, GP or academic research medic.
 It takes at least 5 years to become a GP after completing your medical degree, and at least 7-9 years to become a hospital consultant.

 The second thing to say is that the way in which doctors careers and training is managed after medical school has changed dramatically in recent years.
 The old career pathway which had existed for decades was revised by an organisation called Modernising Medical Careers.